Ramadan 2023

 • The Late Night station will change each day.

-• Campus Partners iftar meals will be a sponsored in partnership with campus offices and the DU Muslim Student Association (MSA);
+• Campus Partners iftar meals will be a sponsored in partnership with campus offices and student associations.
+Register for the Campus Iftars on Crimson Connect

 • Saturday and Sunday meals will be from the regular Sodexo menu, dining locations and weekend meal hours; please plan to purchase and save for breaking fast later